metabrainz/musicbrainz-vm/README.md

      $ vagrant ssh -- bin/reset-containers

+## Connecting additional ports

+Additional ports 6379 (redis) and 15432 (db/postgresql) can be connected after running this:

+     $ vagrant ssh -- bin/turn-port db on
+     $ vagrant ssh -- bin/turn-port redis on

 ## Post build clean-up

 Once the VM is built, a few cleanup bits should be done: